-- Have you provided all the obvious information?
+- Have I provided all the obvious information?

-- Will a casual observer walk away understanding your major findings after a quick perusal of your material?
+- Will a casual observer understand my major findings after a quick perusal of my material?

 - Will a more careful reader learn enough to ask informed questions?

-- What would you need to know if you were viewing this material for the first time?
+- What would I need to know if I were viewing this material for the first time?

-Clarity: People attending a poster session are free to move about from poster to poster and often must view a poster from a distance, making it difficult to read excessive text and small fonts.
+Clarity: People attending a poster session will have difficulty reading excessive text and small fonts.
 With this in mind, we recommend you do the following:

 - Use large fonts and limit text to essential information.
-Place your major points in the poster and have the nonessential, but interesting, sidelights for informal discussion.
+Place your major points in the poster and keep the nonessential, but interesting, sidelights for informal discussion.

 - Keep content simple and communicate clearly.

 - Consider whether the sequence of information is evident.
-Indicate the ordering of your material with numbers, letters, or arrows when necessary.
+Indicate the order of your material with numbers, letters, or arrows when necessary.

-- Make your final conclusions or summary a concise statement of your most important findings.
+- Make your conclusions or summary a concise statement of your most important findings.